 On behalf of the faculty, staff, Board of Regents, and administration of the University of Guam, welcome to your University of Guam!
 Since 1952, first as the Territorial College of Guam, then in 1968 the University of Guam, we have served the needs of Guam, the Pacific and Asia.
-We are committed to our mission statement: Inina, Diskubre, Setbisio - To Enlighten, To Discover, To Serve- to serve the diverse communities of Guam, Micronesian and the neighboring regions of the Pacific and Asia.
+We are committed to our mission statement: Ina, Diskubre, Setbe - To Enlighten, To Discover, To Serve- to serve the diverse communities of Guam, Micronesian and the neighboring regions of the Pacific and Asia.

 This Undergraduate Catalog demonstrates our continued focus on the quality of our academic programs and our commitment to student success.
 The University of Guam offers you an excellent and committed faculty, an enthusiastic support staff, and a dedicated administration.
-This catalog provides a glimpse of what we have to offer and I encourage you to take full advantage of our unique academic opportunities and our diverse and talented student community.
+This catalog provides a roadmap of your degree program at the University of Guam and I encourage you to take full advantage of our unique academic opportunities and our diverse and talented student community.
 Please get to know your fellow students, faculty, and other members of our island community.